nielsbasjes/minecraft-open-to-lan/README.md

 This is very cool, but what if your friend wants to join in and he lives in a different network?

-The main problem here is that minecraft uses a random TCP port number to host the local server on.
+The main problem here is that minecraft uses a random TCP port number to host the local server on and you (usually) get a random IP address for you laptop.

 So a simple port forward in your router would need to be setup everytime you start the server because both IP and port will have changed.

-The real solution is to setup a minecraft server where you can simply specifiy the port number.
+The real solution is to setup a minecraft server where you can simply specifiy the port number and make the IP address fixed.

 This is an experiment to see if a server is really needed.

 The 'nicest' solution for this is if the Minecraft client would have a config setting where you can specify the port on which the
-"open to lan" server should run on...  but that is not there.
+"open to lan" server should run on...  but that is not there in the GUI.

+NOTE: There is a commandline option that does this: https://minecraft.gamepedia.com/Commands/publish

 What is the idea?
 ---